pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   - `Optional Feature` - EKS Audit Logs, RDS & Aurora, EBS, Lambda, S3 Data Events...
 - Can setup `EventBridge rules` to be notified in case of findings
 - EventBridge rules can target AWS Lambda or SNS
-- `Can protect against CryptoCurrency attacks (has a dedicated “finding” for it)` - Exam
+- `Can protect against CryptoCurrency attacks (has a dedicated “finding” for it)` - 👀 EXAM

 ---